knix-microfunctions/knix/TriggersFrontend/README.md

       "action":"start" or "status" or "stop" ,
       "self_ip":"10.0.2.15",
-      // Status information about the active triggers "trigger_status_map":{"<trigger_id>" : "trigger_id_status", "<trigger_id>" : "trigger_id_status", ...},
+      // Status information about the active triggers
+      // Status should ideally be always "Ready", but it can also be "Starting", "Stopping", "StoppedNormal" "trigger_status_map":{"<trigger_id>" : "trigger_id_status", "<trigger_id>" : "trigger_id_status", ...},
       // Status information about trigger that stopped abonormally on their own "trigger_error_map":{"<trigger_id>" : "trigger_id_error_message", "<trigger_id>" : "trigger_id_error_message"}